 of Jesus Christ, and their identity as daughters of God.

-Staff Applications for the 2023 Season are open!
+Staff Applications for the 2023 Season are now completed.

 Come work at Brighton Girls Camp!
 You’ll love learning to lead, make lifelong friendships, and be immersed in the Gospel of Christ all while shepherding young girls in fun outdoor activities.
 Whether you are thinking about a mission, recently returned from one, or looking for your own way to serve the Lord, this is the perfect place to be.

 We are now accepting campers who were born in 2008-2011!
 Those born in 2008, may attend as a traditional camper any week or as a MOUNTAINEER on Weeks 7 & 8.
 CLICK HERE for MOUNTAINEER INFO!
 Please register today!

 WE WOULD LOVE TO GET THE WORD OUT

 Please share this document with eligible young women.
 We want them to share a Brighton experience with us!

 We are welcoming new stakes and groups in 2023 and would love to have you join us!